cmcglownjr/PlaylistBuilder/README.md

 #### License:

-This project is license under the terms of the GNU GPLv3 License.
+This project is license under the terms of the AGNU GPLv3 License.